Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Abstract

 \section{Abstract}

 Transonic defect motion is of interest for high strain-rate plastic deformation as well as for crack propagation.
-Ever since Eshelby's 1949 prediction in the isotropic limit of a 'radiation-free' transonic velocity $v_\text{RF}=\sqrt{2}\ct$, where shock waves are absent, there has been speculation about the significance of radiation-free velocities for defect mobility.
-Here, we argue that they do not play any significant role in dislocation dynamics in metals, based on comparing theoretical predictions of radiation-free velocities for transonic edge dislocations with molecular dynamics simulations for two face-centered cubic (FCC) metals: Cu, which has no radiation-free states, and Ag, which does.
+Ever since Eshelby's 1949 prediction in the isotropic limit of a 'radiation-free' transonic velocity $v_\text{RF}=\sqrt{2}\ct$, where shock waves are absent, there has been speculation about the significance of radiation-free velocities (if they truly exist) for defect mobility.
+Here, we argue that they do not play any significant role in dislocation dynamics in metals, based on comparing theoretical predictions of radiation-free velocities for transonic edge dislocations with molecular dynamics simulations for two face-centered cubic (FCC) metals: Ag, where theory predicts radiation-free states, and Cu, where it does not.